vectordotdev/vector/docs/usage/configuration/sources/file.md

 `optional` `default: false` `type: bool`

 Instead of balancing read capacity fairly across all watched files, prioritize draining the oldest files before moving on to read data from younger files.
+See [File Read Order](#file-read-order) for more info.

 ### start_at_beginning

 `optional` `default: false` `type: bool`

 When `true` Vector will read from the beginning of new files, when `false` Vector will only read new data added to the file.
+See [Read Position](#read-position) for more info.

 ## Input/Output